Basic Settings Descriptions for Radio Programming

 If you only wish to listen to a channel (such as an emergency frequency), you do not need to worry about tone settings: they do not improve reception in any way.

-• Tone: A CTCSS (or PL) tone is applied to outgoing transmissions.
+• Tone - A CTCSS (or PL) tone is applied to outgoing transmissions.
 No incoming squelch mode is applied.
 This may also be known as Encode.
-This setting will allow you to access most repeaters, and is our recommended setting in most cases so you don't hinder incoming signals.
+This setting will allow you to access most repeaters and is our recommended setting in most cases, so you don't hinder incoming signals.

-• T-Sql: (Tone Squelch) A CTCSS (or PL) tone is applied to outgoing transmissions AND used to block incoming signals unless they carry the same tone value.
+• T-Sql - (Tone Squelch) A CTCSS (or PL) tone is applied to outgoing transmissions AND used to block incoming signals unless they carry the same tone value.
 This may also be known as Encode/Decode.
 This setting will allow you to access most repeaters, but if not set up properly, you may accidentally block (mute) all incoming signals.
 Not recommended unless you're told specifically that you need it.
-Note: More repeaters today (2021) are using Tone Squelch in an attempt to block noise on their frequency.
-This option is being more widely used now but should still only be used if you are told that the repeater is set up for it.
-Otherwise use Tone until you learn more about this functionality so you don't miss conversations from your new friends.

-• D Code: A DCS (or DPL) code is applied to outgoing transmissions Only.
+• D Code - A DCS (or DPL) code is applied to outgoing transmissions Only.
 Incoming signals are not blocked.

-• T DCS: A CTCSS tone is applied to outgoing transmissions AND a DCS code is used for incoming signals.
+• T DCS - A CTCSS tone is applied to outgoing transmissions AND a DCS code is used for incoming signals.
 Very rarely used, you will likely never need this setting.

-• D Tone: A DCS code is applied to outgoing transmissions and incoming signals use a CTCSS tone for squelch.
+• D Tone> - A DCS code is applied to outgoing transmissions and incoming signals use a CTCSS tone for squelch.
 Very rarely used, you will likely never need this setting.

-• User CTCSS: Allows you to specify a CTCSS tone other than the standard list available.
+• User CTCSS - Allows you to specify a CTCSS tone other than the standard list available.

 • CTCSS: Continuous Tone-Coded Squelch System.
 This is the specific analog tone you want to use.
 This value is sent to the repeater when Tone Mode is set to Tone and sent to the repeater AND (in many radios) used to block incoming signals if the Tone Mode is set to T-Sql.
 (It gets complicated with all the ways these radios do this!!)